pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---CPM.md

 * (untested) **-lgfxep**, **-lgfxephr** ([Enterprise 64 / 128](Platform---Enterprise64))
 * (untested) **-lgfx9001**, **-lgfx9001krt** ([Robotron Z9001, KC85/1, KC87](Platform---Robotron-Z9001))
 * `--vti -pragma-export:VTI_DISPLAY=0xc000` Support for display on the VTI graphics card.
 Change VTI_DISPLAY to the address configured with the hardware dip switches.
+* `--vio` Support for generic console and lores graphics on the VIO graphics card.

 Additionally, -create-app will create discs for the following machines: